Maryland Route 103: Route description

 MD 103 begins at a point on St. Johns Lane just west of its intersection with High Point Road in Ellicott City.
-St. Johns Lane.
 St. Johns Lane continues west to Columbia Road, where the county highway turns north toward US 40.
 MD 103 heads east as Montgomery Road, a four-lane undivided highway, through a three-quarter diamond interchange with US 29 (Columbia Pike).
 Access to MD 103 from northbound US 29 is via MD 100 and Long Gate Parkway, which the state highway intersects east of Old Columbia Pike, which heads northeast into the Ellicott City Historic District.
 East of Long Gate Parkway, MD 103 reduces to two lanes and has a sporadic center left-turn lane.
 Before leaving Ellicott City, the highway intersects the northern terminus of MD 104 (Waterloo Road) and Ilchester Road, which heads east to the hamlet of Ilchester on the Patapsco River, where the county highway provides access to Patapsco Valley State Park and the ruins of the Baltimore and Ohio Railroad's Patterson Viaduct.
 On the western edge of Elkridge at Miller's Corner, MD 103 intersects the county-maintained portion of Montgomery Road, which heads east to the center of Elkridge.

 MD 103 continues southeast along Meadowridge Road, which meets MD 100 at a dumbbell interchange.
 The highway passes under Interstate 95 (I-95) with no access and passes between Meadow Ridge Memorial Park on the north and an industrial park to the south before its intersection with US 1 (Washington Boulevard).
 MD 103 continues east as Dorsey Road, which curves northeast and then southeast again.
 The route crosses Deep Run and passes through the community of Dorsey, where the highway enters Anne Arundel County by passing under CSX's Capital Subdivision railroad line, which carries MARC's Camden Line.
 The highway crosses a branch of Deep Run and begins to parallel the eastbound side of MD 100.
-MD 103's name changes to Parkway Drive South at its intersection with Coca-Cola Drive, which is unsigned MD 100M and has an interchange with MD 100 immediately to the north.
+MD 103's name changes to Parkway Drive South just east of its intersection with Coca-Cola Drive, which is unsigned MD 100M and has an interchange with MD 100 immediately to the north.
 The state highway reaches its eastern terminus at an arbitrary point east of Race Road in a business park adjacent to MD 100's interchange with MD 295 (Baltimore–Washington Parkway) in Hanover.

 MD 103 is a part of the National Highway System as an intermodal connector from US 1 east to Douglas Legum Drive at Dorsey.